 - Understand language

-- Perform basic activities of daily living, such as eating, dressing, and bathing
+- Perform basic activities of daily living.
+People with Alzheimer’s may struggle with cooking, eating, dressing, and bathing.